 A tuition payment option agreement is included with your registration packet.
 All parents must enroll on-line with FACTS Management through the ELC website at www.staroftheseaelc.org.
-If you are making one payment, you may pay at school or through FACTS Management.
+If you are paying your tuition in full for the school year, you may pay at school or through FACTS Management.